dtr-org/unit-e/doc/README.md

 ### OS X

-Drag UnitE-Core to your applications folder, and then run UnitE-Core.
+Drag Unit-e-Core to your applications folder, and then run Unit-e-Core.

 ### Need Help?

-* See the documentation at the [UnitE Wiki](https://en.unite.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [Unit-e Wiki](https://en.unite.it/wiki/Main_Page) for help and more information.
 * Ask for help on [#unite](http://webchat.freenode.net?channels=unite) on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=unite).
-* Ask for help on the [UnitETalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).
+* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build UnitE on your native platform.
+The following are developer notes on how to build Unit-e on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [OS X Build Notes](build-osx.md)